Sunday, April 27, 2008

 But this is not only about dreams.
 His fantasy is completely let loose as well.
 That not only enhances the visions he creates, but also heavily imprints them to represent his very personal and authentic style and sense of fashion.
 So often you can tell that a dress is made by Galliano without looking at the label.
 Especially in John Galliano collections, one can have a hard time looking for a contemporary trend.
 It only manifests very subtly as otherwise it would be too much of a constraint for imagination.

 The imagination of everyone around is provoked at all times during his shows.
 It is as if he tried to put as much of his inspirations on stage together with the models.
-Overwhelmingly during John Galliano presentations, the catwalk transforms to be a theatre stage with individual pieces of clothes presented in their very own picture frames.
+Overwhelmingly during John Galliano presentations, the catwalk transforms to be a theatre stage with individual pieces of clothing presented in their very own picture frames.
 The images are perfected by acting models and many visual effects.
 As an impressionist, John not only shows the dress but also the way it makes people feel.

 Often one has to look diligently for a while before finding the garment that is actually part of the collection.
 And suddenly you are exactly where John wants you to be: Soaking the entire character of the collection instead of just individual pieces, imagining what it would feel like to wear them.